Jamil Merrell: Brooklyn Bolts

-After attended a tryout for the Chicago Bears, Merrell signed with the Brooklyn Bolts of the Fall Experimental Football League.
+After he attended a tryout for the Chicago Bears, Merrell signed with the Brooklyn Bolts of the Fall Experimental Football League.

 Chicago Bears

-In late November 2014, the Bears signed Merrell to the practice squad.
+In late November 2014, the Chicago Bears signed Merrell to their practice squad.

 Los Angeles KISS

 Merrell was assigned to the Los Angeles KISS of the Arena Football League for the 2016 season.

 Colorado Crush

 On November 17, 2016, Merrell signed with the Colorado Crush.
-On March 15, 2016, Merrell was placed on season-ending injured reserve.
+On March 15, 2017, Merrell was placed on season-ending injured reserve.

+Death

+Merrell died on July 7, 2026, at the age of 36.